Glossary

 Physician

-A licensed doctor of medicine with full training in traditional medical practice.
+A doctor of medicine (MD), osteopathy (DO), dental surgery (DDS), medical dentistry (DMD), podiatric medicine (DPM), or optometry (OD) practicing within the scope of their license.
 Physicians undergo a broad-based medical school education, extensive experience in residency and a comprehensive series of medical board examinations prior to being licensed.

 Plastic surgery